pivotal/docs-tap/install-components.md

                                                 value is not specified then the default value of 1 is used.
     ```

-1. Create a file named `scst-sign-values.yaml` and add the properties you
+1. Create a file named `scst-sign-values.yaml` and add the settings you
   would like to customize:

     - `allow_unmatched_images`: